-Rare Earth Elements from a Life Cycle Assessments perspective

-Rare earths elements are naturally-occurring elements that, once mined and processed, can be used in a variety of industrial applications: permanent magnets used in wind turbines, hybrid car motors, components for military hardware and other high-tech applications.
+Rare Earth Elements from a Life Cycle Assessments perspective Rare earths elements are naturally-occurring elements that, once mined and processed, can be used in a variety of industrial applications, for example, permanent magnets are used in wind turbines, hybrid car motors, components for military hardware and other high-tech applications.

-In Vestas the rare earth elements are used in the magnets found in the tower and in the permanent-magnet generators in some of the newer models - the V112-3.0 MW and 2.0 MW GridStreamerTM platform.
+In Vestas, rare earth elements are used in the magnets found in the tower and in the permanent-magnet generators in some of the newer models - the V112-3.0 MW and 2.0 MW GridStreamerTM platform.
 The rare earths elements are used to improve the performance of turbines by making the generators more efficient and more grid-compatible.
 This allows Vestas to reduce the size of the generator and therefore use fewer other resources (steel, composite structural materials, etc.) and create a smaller carbon footprint.

-Vestas use approximately 70kg of neodymium in the permanent-magnet Environmental and social impact generator for a V112- 3.0 MW wind turbine.
-In addition an amount of 35kg of neodymium is used in the tower magnet, bringing it to a total of 105kg neodymium used for one V112- 3.0 MW as well as 7kg dysprosium.
+Environmental and social impact Vestas uses approximately 68kg of neodymium in the permanent-magnet generator for a V112- 3.0 MW wind turbine.
+In addition an amount of around 14kg of neodymium is used in the tower magnet, bringing it to a total of 82kg neodymium used for one V112- 3.0 MW, as well as 7kg dysprosium.

-The use of 35 kg rare earths elements in the V112-3.0 MW tower magnets (of 84m height) results in a saving of around 10 tonnes steel in the tower per wind turbine.
-This equates to a saving of around 5.0 tonnes of CO2 equivalents over the entire life cycle - i.e. accounting for the potential environmental impacts of the magnets and steel production, use and end-of-life recycling and disposal.
+The use of 14kg rare earths elements in the V112-3.0 MW tower magnets (of 84m height) results in a saving of around 10 tonnes steel in the tower per wind turbine.
+This equates to a saving of around 8.0 tonnes of CO2 equivalents over the entire life cycle - i.e. accounting for the potential environmental impacts of the magnets and steel production, use and end-of-life recycling and disposal.